biitez/Biitez/README.md

 My native language is Spanish, but I commonly speak English to many people on the internet.

-In my spare time I make tools for <a href="https://cracked.to/bnja">cracked.to</a> and when I'm not programming, I play Osu! or Rocket League
+In my spare time I make tools for <a href="https://cracked.to/bnja">cracked.to</a> and when I'm not programming, I play Osu!.

 <hr>